S1mpleyang/ConstructionActionRecognition/draw/README.md

 # Confuse Matrix

-The data in the file should be like this:
+The data in the file (STR-Transformer.txt) should be like this:
 ```
 Label:0 --> Prob:0   # true label --> predict label
 Label:0 --> Prob:3
 ...
 ```

-Modify the path to your file in draw_cm.py and run it
+Modify the path to your file (STR-Transformer.txt) in draw_cm.py and run it

 # ROC Curve